 Get Relief and Sleep

 Because chronic acid reflux can cause poor quality of sleep, the U.S National Library of Medicine suggests specific actions you can take to gain relief and get a solid night's rest.

 Plan dinnertime and bedtime: Don't go to bed soon after eating.
 Stay upright for at least three to four hours after your meal or snack.
 Eating smaller meals throughout the day instead of a large meal at dinner can help, too.

-Lifestyle modifications: If you're overweight, losing weight may provide relief from heartburn.
+Make other lifestyle modifications: If you have overweight, losing weight may provide relief from heartburn.
 If you smoke, quit.
 When you choose clothes, select styles that are not too tight and do not put pressure on your stomach.

 If acid reflux is keeping you from getting quality sleep, check in with your doctor to make sure you have no underlying health issues.
 Waking due to acid reflux could be a sign of a more serious health concern, cautions Dr. Singh.
 "Untreated reflux can lead to ulcers, scarring and ultimately esophageal cancer," he said.
 "Esophageal cancer is increasing in incidence rapidly in the United States."

 But, if acid reflux is the culprit, your doctor may recommend prescription-strength medications to help you gain relief.